orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_Merkle_DAG_CRDTs.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-If you copy and paste that , newlines and all, into a file named `MIT` and then add that text to IPFS, it will return
+If you copy and paste that , newlines and all, into a file named `MIT` and then add that text to IPFS, it will return `QmWpvK4bYR7k9b1feM48fskt2XsZfMaPfNnFxdbhJHw7QJ` every time.

-One of the core tenants of IPFS is h

-In order to understand

 ### Directed Acyclic Graphs, Merkle Style

+This is a _graph_ of connected _nodes_.

+TODO: Graph illustration

+This is a _directed graph_

+TODO: directed graph illustration

+This is an directed _acyclic_ graph.

+As you can see, a directed acyclic graph, or DAG, is a graph of nodes, connected in a direction, that never circles back upon itself.
+That is, no nodes later in the graph point back to any previous nodes.

+You can make the nodes "point" to each other, but perhaps the best way is to use their CIDs.
+You get the benefits of using CIDS in general: verifiability and performance, and nwo you have the added benefit of being able to _enforce_ the acyclic property of the graph - it is virtually impossible for any past nodes to predict the hashes of future nodes in order to reference backwards.

+This technique of using cryptographic hashes to link data is named after [Ralph Merkle](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C22&q=ralph+merkle&btnG=), so this data structure is called a Merkle DAG.

 ### CRDTs